mhmdcs/octonyah-cms/README.md

 - Queue provides retryable, observable jobs for large reindex operations
 - Decouples RabbitMQ event handling from heavy index writes
 - Allows triggering reindexing via HTTP without locking the main request cycle

+### 7. MinIO Object Storage (AWS S3-compatible)
+- MinIO provides S3-compatible object storage for media files (videos and thumbnail images)
+- Files are stored in organized folders (`videos/` and `thumbnails/`) with UUID-based naming
+- Storage service automatically creates the bucket on application startup
+- Media files are automatically deleted when programs are removed or when URLs are updated
+- Supports both direct access URLs and signed URLs for secure, time-limited access
+- Can be replaced with AWS S3 or other S3-compatible services by updating environment variables

 ## License